 Also being considered is a proposal to create a Premier Cru status for Alsace.
 Still under review by the Alsace Vintners Association, the proposal would also have to gain approval further up the regulation hierarchy.

-This year the renowned Alsace Wine Route celebrated its 65th anniversary; the 106-mile trek through more than 100 wine villages is one of France’s most established itineraries dedicated to enotourism.
+Nearing its 70th anniversary, the 106-mile Alsace Wine Route winds its way through more than 100 wine villages and is one of France’s most established itineraries dedicated to enotourism.